stormpath/stormpath-sdk-java/docs/source/http-request-authentication.rst

 HTTP Basic Authentication
 -------------------------

-Any HTTP request that uses the `HTTP Basic Authentication <http://tools.ietf.org/html/rfc2617#section-2>`_ protocol will be authenticated by the plugin automatically.
+Any HTTP request that uses the `HTTP Basic Authentication <http://tools.ietf.org/html/rfc2617#section-2>`_ protocol will be authenticated automatically.

 For example, using curl: